RisheDubs/byoContainerGo/README.md

 # byoContainerGo

-A minimal Linux container runtime built in Go.
+A minimal Linux container runtime built in Go with less than 100 lines.
 Based on: https://www.infoq.com/articles/build-a-container-golang/

 ## Requirements